Personal Service Contracts

 Personal Service Contracts for legal services require an Executive Order from the Kentucky Office of the Governor, which will be filed with the Office of the Kentucky Secretary of State.

 - The KCTCS Office of General Counsel administers Personal Service Contracts for legal services.

-Personal Service Contracts for Architectural and Engineering services must be procured through the Kentucky Cabinet for Finance and Administration.
+Personal Service Contracts for Architectural and Engineering services shall be procured through the Kentucky Cabinet for Finance and Administration.

 - The KCTCS Office of Facilities Support Services administers Personal Service Contracts for Architectural and Engineering services.

-KCTCS Office of Procurement to Payment Services must be notified immediately in writing by the business unit upon awareness of the need for a Personal Service Contract.
+KCTCS Office of Procurement to Payment Services shall be notified immediately in writing by the business unit upon awareness of the need for a Personal Service Contract.

-- The notification must include a description of:
+- The notification shall include a description of:

 - Requested services.